SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 ID federation capabilities, operational tools, k8s and k8s services and in this way create an opinionated best-of-practice full stack following the 4 opens of successful OIF projects.

+In some way it's an extension of the Open Source idea from development to operations -- we thus call it Open Operations.

 ## Additional resources